coreshop/CoreShop/UPGRADE-3.0.x.md

 Per default it is also not allowed to change a committed Order back to a Cart.
 But we will provide a way to cancel Orders and re-create a Cart out of it.

+## Order Changes with Base Values
+CoreShop stores the total, subtotal, etc. Values twice per Order.
+Once in the Customer choosen Currency, and once in the Store's base currency.
+Those values used to be called "baseValues".
+With 3.0 we switched that around, so the "normal" numbers are the Store' based currency values and the Customer's choosen Currency are called "converted" Values and are accessible in getters like "getConvertedTotal", "getConvertedItemDiscountPrice", etc.

+For the migration from 2.x to 3.x, we take care about storing the values in the right field.

 # Shipping Price Calculation
 Introduced the context parameter like we have for Product Price Calculation to determine certain context variables like store or currency.